Coasts / Shorelines

 Barrier Island Evolution

-After Hurricane Sandy struck on October 29, 2012, for instance, the changes to the barrier beach were hard to overlook.
-The history-making hurricane brought with it high water levels and large waves that scoured sand from the dunes and beach face.
-In some places, the force of moving water pushed sand over the top of dunes and across the width of the island.
+After Hurricane Sandy struck on October 29, 2012 for instance natural changes to the barrier beach such as overwashes and breaches were hard to overlook.
+The history-making "superstorm" brought with it high water levels and large waves that scoured sand from the dunes and beach face.
+In some places the force of moving water pushed sand over the top of dunes and across the width of the island toward the Great South Bay.

-While storms can result in drastic landscape change virtually overnight, these larger-scale shifts also serve as a reference point from which we can observe smaller more gradual shifts in our shoreline.
+Storms can result in drastic landscape change virtually overnight.
+Such larger-scale shifts serve as a reference point from which we can observe smaller more gradual changes in our shoreline.
 Whether slow or sudden, subtle or obvious, natural landscape change is certain and is an integral part of the evolution of the barrier island.